thin-edge/meta-tedge/docs/build-yocto.md

 `meta-tedge` layer.
 For more information, see the [getting started document on Yocto Project website](https://www.yoctoproject.org/software-overview/).

-The `meta-tedge` is supported for **Yocto version 3.4 "Honister" and 4.0 "Kirkstone"**.
+The `meta-tedge` is supported for **Yocto version 3.4 "Honister", 4.0 "Kirkstone" and 5.0 "Scarthgap"**.
 It depends on meta-networking, meta-python and meta-oe layers which are part of meta-openembedded layer.
-Since version 0.9.0 the layer requires meta-rust to meet the requirements of the rust version of thin-edge.
+For Honister and Kirkstone release, the layer requires meta-rust to meet the requirements of the rust version of thin-edge.

 ## Installation

-If you are not familiar with building Yocto distribution or you have not configured your build host yet, we strongly recommend to look into [official yocto documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) as the installation process will now skip all information that were mentioned there!
+If you are not familiar with building Yocto distribution or you have not configured your build host yet, we strongly recommend to look into [official yocto documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html).
 For workspace organization or raspberry pi distribution, we also recommend this [guide](https://github.com/jynik/ready-set-yocto)

 > Most of the installation process is based on [Yocto Project Quick Build guide](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html).